MrNothing/General-AI-Modules/README.md

 - Video Depth Map: Generates a depth texture from a sequence of images.

 Future modules:
-- Movement Map: Generates a map showing each pixel movement as a vector
+- Movement Map: Generates a map showing each pixel movement as a vector.
+- Physics Estimator: Generates a 2D map of the physical properties of each pixel in an image.
-- Scene Estimator: Uses multiple depth maps and movement maps to generate a 3D voxel map.
+- Scene Estimator: Uses multiple modules to generate a 3D voxel map with advanced properties.
 - Scene Predictor: Uses a 3D voxel map to predict the future state of a scene.